Success Habits for 2018

 6.Take small steps.
 If you truly want to be successful this year, taking smaller steps over a longer time frame is one of the key success habits.
 Think compound interest.
 Apply this to your life, your gifts to self and business goals.
 Just like the saying ‘a journey of a thousand miles begins with a single step,’ embrace this philosophy and make it your daily mantra.
 Sprinkle in some consistency, and I guarantee your results will exceed previous attempts.
 Starting small ensures your inner thermostat doesn’t try to pull you back to your current identity and sabotage your best laid plans.

 7. Unplug from your phones and social media.
 The seventh of the success habits.
-I could tell you so many reasons why, but we were born to move, connect with nature, socialise and connect with real people, not hide behind an illusionary false veil of friends, connection or make-believe.
+I could tell you so many reasons why, but we were born to move, connect with nature, socialise and connect with real people, not hide behind an illusionary false veil of friends, or make-believe.
 Get away from the glory you see in a momentary snapshot on the ‘wall’ of Social Media and get out there and live your own story.
 Instead of FOMO (fear of missing out) embrace UPALL (unplug and live life).
-Unplugging and focusing on the simple things in life will help you be more aware and this is a key to creating a future by design rather than one by default.
+Unplugging and focusing on the simple things in life will help you be more aware of reality and this is a key to creating a future by design rather than one by default.

 We have an entire younger generation where anxiety, depression and self-loathing is the norm, so be a positive contributor to the world, set an example to your children, partners, family, friends or colleagues.
 Set a good example with this habit for the younger generation – our future.